Ultrasound-guided infiltration of the Iliopsoas complex

 • Acute tendonitis of the psoas tendon: acute pain due to overuse or overexertion that does not resolve with general measures such as rest, NSAIDs, or therapeutic exercise.

-• Bursitis of the psoas tendon: inflammation of the bursa, or structure that protects the tendon from excessive friction.
+• Psoas tendon bursitis: inflammation of the bursa or structure that protects the tendon from excessive friction.
 It may accumulate more or less fluid, and ultrasound-guided injections of a corticosteroid-based anesthetic provide almost immediate relief.

-• Tendinopathy or tendinosis of the psoas tendon: degenerative wear of the tendon, with multiple causes (aging, overuse, rheumatic diseases, etc.), which may benefit from regenerative therapy with ultrasound-guided injections of platelet-derived growth factors (PRP).
+• Psoas tendon tendinopathy or tendinosis: degenerative wear of the tendon, with multiple causes (aging, overuse, rheumatic diseases, etc.).

 infiltración ecoguiada complejo Iliopsoas dr. jordi jimenez